nosana-ci/docs.nosana.io/docs/tokenomics/metrics.md

 ### Company tokens

-Company tokens are used to bring Nosana to a self-sustaining platform.
+Company tokens are reserved for the development of the Nosana platform.
 The tokens will be used to either of the following purposes:

 - Marketing